1225735136/ofrmask/README.md

-# ofrmask
+# OFRMask
 a mask method for monocular depth estimation using optical flow network and reconstructed points

 ## Data Preparation

-Please refer to Monodepth2 to prepare your KITTI data.
+Please refer to Monodepth2[GitHub](https://github.com/nianticlabs/monodepth2) to prepare your KITTI data.

 ## For training the network